 4) Sidewalk poet.

-On a sunny day, write poems on your sidewalk to delight your guests.
+On a sunny day, write poems on your sidewalk with chalk to delight your guests.

 5) Hygge box.